COLLECTING WESTERN ART

-Western art captures the spirit of the American West, portraying cowboys, Native Americans, expansive landscapes, and ranch life.
+Western art or Southwest art captures the spirit of the American West, portraying cowboys, Native Americans, expansive landscapes, and ranch life.
 Also known as Cowboy art, Western art, or Southwestern art, it often features bold colors, dramatic lighting, and realistic or impressionistic styles.

 Here is a carefully selected list of art resources specializing in the genre of Western art.
 You'll find galleries and educational resources, such as recommended books, museums, and other materials to enhance your understanding of Western art.
 If you have suggestions for improving this online resource, we'd love to hear them.